snapwich/fun-hooks/README.md

 ```

 _Note: You should always use `sync` if you are returning a value.
 This includes if you are returning a `Promise`.
-Also, if you're hooking a function with `sync` your hooks should all call `next` synchronously (e.g. no ajax) so that
+Also, if you"re hooking a function with `sync` your hooks should all call `next` synchronously (e.g. no ajax) so that
 your value can be returned.
 If you asynchronously call `next` in a `sync` hook then the return value will be
 `undefined`._